sergiusens/snappy-docs/reference/channels.md

 ## Risk level

-There are four risk levels available for snaps, that denote the stability of the revision they contain.
+There are four risk levels available for snaps, that denote the stability of revisions they contain.

 ### Overview